SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Yes, incredible views and usually pretty reasonable rates.
 It’s just north of Imerovigli.
-Quiet but many good restaurants are a short walk away.
-No shopping (besides a few markets) or nightlife nearby.
+Quiet but with many of my favorite restaurants within walking distance.
+There is no nightlife or shopping (besides a few markets) nearby.

 7. Santorini Epavlis Hotel